Ridhwana/rails/guides/source/caching_with_rails.md

 end
 ```

-Notice that in the above example we used the `cache_key_with_version` method, so
+Notice that in the example above we used the `cache_key_with_version` method, so
 the resulting cache key will be something like
 `products/233-20140225082222765838000/competing_price`. `cache_key_with_version`
 generates a string based on the model's class name, `id`, and `updated_at`
+attributes, in the form
-attributes i.e. `<model class name>/<resource id>-<resource updated_at>`.
-This is a
+`<model class name>/<resource id>-<resource updated_at>`.
+This is a common
-common convention and has the benefit of invalidating the cache whenever the
+convention and has the benefit of invalidating the cache whenever the product
-product is updated.
+is updated.

 INFO: The keys you use on `Rails.cache` will not be the same as those actually
 used with the storage engine.
 They may be modified with a namespace or altered